 Leica lists among the most expensive cameras available, especially its 0-Series.
 The Lemon Yellow X2 ‘à la carte’ digital compact camera, X2 Edition Paul Smith, and Special Edition D-Lux 5 Titanium are other productions, among multiple others, who stand proof to the brand’s sense in design and technology.
 This is probably why being German-made counts.
 Having gathered repute worldwide, Leica seems to have a soft corner towards Japan.
 The brand had earlier launched cameras only for the Japanese – a Limited edition Leica M9-P white and a M9-P silver red leather set limited edition.
 Now, Leica has opened a store in the SOGO department store in Yokohama, Japan and have announced an exclusive limited edition – Leica X2 Yokohama Edition to mark the opening.
 Due to launch in July, Leica will manufacture only 30 cameras in this edition.

-The Leica X2 Yokohama Edition, as the name suggests would be based on Leica’s premium compact digital camera “Leica X2″.
-It would adorn a lizard style leather body.
-A shoulder strap and camera protecter made with the same leather material will come with the camera.
-Other features include an APS-C sized newly developed CMOS sensor (16.2 million pixels) and high-spec lens “LEICA ELMARIT-M f2.8/24mm ASPH”, it has low noise, a wide dynamic range and accurate color reproducibility.
+The Leica X2 Yokohama Edition, as the name suggests, would be based on Leica’s premium compact digital camera “Leica X2″.
+It would adorn a lizard-style leather body.
+A shoulder strap and camera protector made with the same leather material will come with the camera.
+Other features include an APS-C sized newly developed CMOS sensor (16.2 million pixels) and a high-spec lens “LEICA ELMARIT-M f2.8/24mm ASPH” low noise, a wide dynamic range, and accurate color reproducibility.

-Priced at $46,243, orders for the Leica X2 Yokohama Edition are already being accepted at the Yokohama store.
+Priced at $46,243, the Leica X2 Yokohama Edition orders are already being accepted at the Yokohama store.

 [Via – Akihabaranews]